- Sci-fi comic about ancient things people find in melting icebergs

 “Have you been to the Oracle?
 What’s he like?
 What did he tell you?”
 Three questions asked at once, in one breath.

 “When I came to her… it’s she, not he, mind you… she was making pancakes.
-People say she’s as old as the world itself, but to me she looked like a girl.
-A pretty girl with clever eyes.
+People say she’s as old as the world itself, but to me, she looked like a girl, a pretty girl with clever eyes.
 There was nothing mysterious about our conversation either.
-We ate some pancakes with sour cream and had a chat about video games and Star Wars.
+We ate some pancakes with sour cream and had a chat about video games and movies.
 I tried to find some hidden meaning there, but couldn’t.
 I doubt she’s an Oracle.”

 “Maybe you just didn’t understand her message, Agi?”

-“Arten, you’ve had enough.”
+“Arten, you’ve had enough!”
 Orlia shook him by the shoulder in an unkindly manner.
 “Why didn’t she give you a map?
-Have you even thought why?”
+Have you even thought of why?”

 “Have you heard anything about the Oracle, Alisan?”

 “I have,” he answered in a cheerful voice, his eyes playfully squinted, his smile broad.
-You have to be his friend to know the truth behind this happy mask, and the truth is sad.
+You had to be his friend to know the truth behind this happy mask, and the truth was sad.
 “But I don’t indulge in fantasies.
 I’m not going to visit her.
 I want my dream to stay with me, as beautiful, unattainable, and unbroken as it is.
-It brightens my life, and I cannot ask for more.”
+It brightens my life, and I can’t ask for more.”

-She pondered her words for a long time, seated on the roof under the sky full of stars, so beautiful, so unattainable, like a dream.
+She pondered her own words for a long time, seated on the roof under the sky full of stars, so beautiful, so unattainable, like a dream.
 Orlia was strong and brave.
-She couldn’t imagine staying here, on this little lonely planet, among mundane things.
+She couldn’t imagine spending her life here, on this little lonely planet, among mundane things.

 Should she go to the Oracle?
 Is she ready?
 Wouldn’t it be better to wait for a while, to prepare, to… No. The fire in her heart will burn out then, leaving only ashes.
 It’s now or never.

-A long time ago there was a house.
-Time destroyed it, almost leveled it to the ground, leaving only the door.
+A long time ago there had been a house.
+Time destroyed it, almost levelled it to the ground, leaving only the door.
 It hangs on one hinge, creaking in the wind, and there is nothing interesting behind it if you look through the doorway, just dirty walls and barren land.
-Who in their right mind would walk through this door?..
+Who in their right mind would walk through this door?
 But it’s the only place where you can meet the Oracle who, the legends say, gives galaxy maps to the dreamers.
-Believing this with all her heart, Orlia stepped through the doorway.
+Believing that with all her heart, Orlia stepped through the doorway…

 The small kitchen is full of sunlight.
 There is an aluminium pan on the table, full to the brim with yeasted dough.
 For pancakes.